Our Organizing Committee represents some of the top liberal arts colleges in the world, and are leaders in advancing global liberal arts.

 Bryan Penprase, Soka University of America, Dean of Faculty, Undergraduate Program

 Dr. Bryan Penprase is Dean of Faculty for the undergraduate program at Soka University of America, where he works to advance the innovative undergraduate liberal arts curriculum and to develop and expand the Soka University faculty as it develops a new Concentration in Life Science.
 He previously was a Professor of Science and founding Director of the Teaching and Learning Center at Yale-NUS College, and for 20 years was the Frank P. Brackett Professor of Astronomy at Pomona College.
-Bryan received both a BS in Physics and an MS in Applied Physics from Stanford University in 1985, and a PhD from the University of Chicago in Astronomy and Astrophysics in 1992.
+Bryan received both a BS in Physics and an MS in Applied Physics from Stanford University, and a PhD from the University of Chicago in Astronomy and Astrophysics.
 Bryan’s research includes nearly all aspects of observational astrophysics, from photometric observations of nearby asteroids to spectroscopic studies of element formation in the Early Universe, using telescopes such as the Hubble Space Telescope and the Keck Telescope in Hawaii.
 He is the author of The Power of Stars – How Celestial Observations Have Shaped Civilization, published by Springer, Inc., and has lectured across the world about the intersections between culture and astronomy, and about innovative STEM education in a global context.
+He has organized or co-organized conferences in liberal arts and STEM education at Yale University, Yale-NUS College, and in India, and is leading the organizing committee for this Globalizing the Liberal Arts conference.

 Mary Coffey, Pomona College, Associate Dean, and Director for International Initiatives